 We define grievance mechanisms in collaboration with our partners and other stakeholders.
 We are committed to verifying any report or complaint received and to actively cooperate to remediate any damage caused by our activity or contractors.
 This enables us to anticipate, respond to minor incidents arising from our activity before they escalate, and provide early reparations to the affected parties.

-The United Nations Guiding Principles on Business and Human Rights lay out operational-level grievance mechanisms must be:
+We design grievance mechanisms in accordance with the United Nations Guiding Principles on Business and Human Rights, which establish that operational-level grievance mechanisms must be:

-We undertook our commitment to human rights and laid it out in our codes of conduct, policies, rules of procedure, and framework agreements that govern all our actions.
+We undertake our commitment to human rights and lay it out in our codes of conduct, policies, rules of procedure, and framework agreements that govern all our actions.

 We encourage strict compliance with our principles among our contractors and partners, and in no case shall a claim or suggestion lead to retaliation.
 To this end, we include clauses in contracts, carry out social audits, and support them with awareness-raising activities.

 Our Human Rights and Community Relations Policy (PDF l 53 KB) specifically outlines a commitment to establish operational-level grievance mechanisms that adapt to each particular activity from the moment it begins and as early on as possible in the planning of the project.
 Ultimately, the aim is for people directly affected by company operations to be able to raise any potential human rights impacts.

 As of today, there is an operational-level grievance mechanism in our operations to handle claims mainly from local communities but also from employees, suppliers, contractors, and other organizations.
 Such mechanisms are adapted to every context.
 The implementation of our incident grievance mechanisms follow an extensive process based on the following system: